WebAssembly/spec/document/core/appendix/profiles.rst

 It defines a sub-language that does not exhibit any incidental non-deterministic behaviour:

 * All :ref:`NaN <syntax-nan>` values :ref:`generated <aux-nans>` by :ref:`floating-point instructions <syntax-instr-numeric>` are canonical and positive.

+* All :ref:`relaxed vector instructions <syntax-instr-relaxed>` have a fixed behaviour that does not depend on the implementation.

 Even under this profile, the |MEMORYGROW| and |TABLEGROW| instructions technically remain :ref:`non-deterministic <exec-memory.grow>`, in order to be able to indicate resource exhaustion.